beginning of content

 Do I need to worry about rip currents?

 Rip currents (sometimes just called a 'rip') are the main hazard on Australian beaches.
-Rips are strong currents that begin near the shore that run away from the beach.
-Being caught in a rip may feel like you are in a flowing/moving river.
+Rips are strong currents that begin near the shore and run away from the beach.
+Being caught in a rip may feel like you are in a flowing river.

 Not all rip currents flow directly out to sea.
-Some may run parallel to the beach before ultimately heading out to sea.
+Some may run parallel to the beach before heading out to sea.
 Rips cause about 26 deaths every year.
+From 2023 to 2024, 35% of drowning deaths at beaches were related to rip currents.

 If you find yourself in a rip, follow these steps:

-What should I know about waves and a large surf?
+What should I know about waves and large surf?

-waves have white water tumbling down the face of the wave.
-They usually have less force.
+Spilling waves will have white water tumbling down the face of the wave (in front).
+They usually have less force, and are the safest waves for body surfing.

-They are the safest for body surfing.
-They are found in sheltered bays where the sea floor slopes gradually.
+They are found on beaches and in bays where the sea floor slopes gradually.
 Sometimes they can be found near sandbanks at high tide.

 These waves are found in rocky areas around cliffs and where the beach drops off quickly.
 They can be very dangerous.
 They can knock you over and drag you back into deep water.

-surf should only be attempted by experienced swimmers.
-You must keep between the red and yellow flags.
+Surfing or swimming around large waves can be dangerous.
+It should only be attempted by experienced swimmers, between the red and yellow flags.

-You should also avoid creek and river mouths when a large surf is running.
+You should also avoid creek and river mouths when there is large surf.
 This is because the currents there are often stronger.

 How can I keep my children safe at the beach?